adeveloperdiary/adeveloperdiary.github.io/_posts/2024-04-15-flatten-binary-tree-to-linked-list.md

       root.left = None

     # Converting all the if else to one line
-    return rightmost_leaf or rightmost_leaf or root
+    return rightmost_leaf or leftmost_leaf or root
   dfs(root)

 ```